Francii-B/modified-Fulgor/README.md

 ------------
 Modified-Fulgor provides additional functionalities to its original version:

-- <b>Build meta-Fulgor indexes with custom clusters/permutation order</b>: To enhance color set compression, meta-Fulgor involves a step of clustering and permutation during index building.
+- <b>Build meta-Fulgor indexes with custom clusters/permutation order</b>: To enhance color sets compression, meta-Fulgor involves a step of clustering and permutation during index building.
 It is possible to skip clustering and customize the final permution order of colors by providing clusters and color order in `custom_clusters.tsv`.
 Modified-Fulgor expects to find this file in the working directory, inside `./external_clusters/`.
 The headerless file must include three columns:
 	- `filename`: same as the ones provided as input.
 Permutation order is defined by the filename order in the file.
-	- `fulgorID`:  ID assigned by Fulgor during the inital input file parsing (0 to total files - 1).
+	- `fulgorID`:  ID assigned by Fulgor during the initial input file parsing (0 to total files - 1).
 	- `clusterID`: Cluster number (0 to total clusters - 1)

 <!--